daryllman/Coding-Notes/Flutter/FlutterNotes.md

-## External Resources to incorporate in App
+## External Resources to Use in App

 - www.icons8.com